-Parents are invited to attend a meeting with their child's class teacher in the Autumn and Spring Terms when targets and academic attainment and progress is reviewed in detail.
+Parents are invited to attend a meeting with their child's class teacher in the Autumn and Spring Terms when academic attainment and progress as well as personal development are reviewed in detail.
 Parents receive a full written report about their child's achievements across the curriculum at the end of the school year.
 At the beginning of each term parents are given information about the topics their child will be studying in the following weeks.
 In this way parents know what their child should be learning and how they can help.
 In the absence of formal homework children are encouraged to follow up work going on at school, read regularly and learn their spellings and multiplication tables at home.